dapr/docs/daprdocs/content/en/reference/cli/dapr-run.md

 ## Description

-Run Dapr's sidecar and (optionally) an application.
+Run Dapr and (optionally) your application side by side.
+Supported platforms: Self-hosted

 ## Usage